International Student Resources

 Initial students – How to apply for the F1 non-immigrant visa:

-- You need to have a passport.
-Your passport must be valid for at least six months beyond the initial period of intended admission to the USA to attend Western Connecticut State University.
+- Your passport must be valid for at least six months beyond the initial period of intended admission to the USA to attend Western Connecticut State University.

-- You need an application for the F1 visa from the US embassy.
-Locate the US embassy in your country via the internet at http://www.usembassy.gov/ .You will be able to download all appropriate forms to apply.
+- An application for the F1 visa from the US embassy/consulate.
+Locate the US embassy/consulate in your country via the internet at http://www.usembassy.gov/ .You will be able to download all appropriate forms to apply.
 There is a fee to apply for the F1 visa.
 Ideally, you should apply for the F1 visa in your home country vs a third country.
 (Note: You cannot apply for it in the US!).

-- You need to have official financial documentation demonstrating that you have sufficient financial resources to meet the tuition, living expenses, and fees for your program.
-This original documentation should be at least the US $ amount listed in #8 of the I-20 document.
+- Financial documentation demonstrating that you have sufficient financial resources to meet the tuition, living expenses, and fees for your program.
 These may include items such as bank statements and affidavits of support.
 At the very minimum, you must prove to the satisfaction of the United States Consul that you have sufficient funds for at least one full year of study.
 You will not be permitted to work off-campus for at least your first year at Western Connecticut State University and on campus jobs are very limited.

-- You need to bring your original admission letter from Western Connecticut State University.
+- Your original admission letter from Western Connecticut State University.

-- You need to bring proof of payment of the SEVIS fee.
+- Proof of payment of the SEVIS fee.
 SEVIS stands for Student and Exchange Visitor Information System.
 This is the mechanism employed by the U.S. government to track the arrival, enrollment and departure of international students and their dependents.
 You must pay the SEVIS fee and show proof of payment in order to apply for the visa (or enter the U.S., in the case of Canadian citizens.)
-The fee is $100 (it will increase in October 2008).
-Instructions on fee payment are available at: https://www.fmjfee.com/i901fee/ Please note, you MUST remember to print the SEVIS receipt when you pay!
+The fee is $200 (it will increase to $350 in October 2018).
+Instructions on fee payment are available at: https://www.fmjfee.com/i901fee/.
+You MUST remember to print the SEVIS receipt when you pay!
 You will need it for your visa application.
-Please don’t bypass this important step!

-- You need to schedule an appointment at the US embassy/consulate, preferably in your home country.
+- Schedule an appointment at the US embassy/consulate, preferably in your home country.
 All first time F1 visa applicants must be interviewed.
-Please contact the embassy/consulate to make an appointment.
+Contact the embassy/consulate to make an appointment.

 - You may need proof of English proficiency, such as a TOEFL score report.